-The department offers Ph.D. fields in Environmental and Natural Resource Economics; Public Economics; and International Development and Sustainability.
+The department offers Ph.D. fields in Environmental and Natural Resource Economics (ERE); Public Economics (PE); and International Development and Sustainability (IDS).

-In addition to the core curriculum, all students are required to have a major field in which they have successfully completed a minimum of three courses (nine credit hours of study) at the 500-level.
+All students are required to have a major field in which they have successfully completed a minimum of three courses (nine credit hours of study) at the 500-level.
 Students must also take a minimum of two additional courses (six credit hours of study) at the 500-level in a separate area to complete a minor field.

-Students are also required to take two "elective courses" which are graduate economics courses not counting toward the major or minor that augment and round out a student's education.
+Students are also required to take two elective courses which are graduate economics courses not counting toward the major or minor that augment and round out a student's education.
 These courses may be from the courses below, or may be any other 500-level courses offered by the department that are appropriate for a student's course of study.
 This should be discussed with the student's advisor and the Graduate Director.